Notes on the Geography of Botswana: Gaborone

 A bit of President's Drive, with a lineup of ambassadorial residences, sadly but not surprisingly walled off, with electric fencing atop the masonry.

 The best thing about Gaborone is that it is very short on slums.
 We can go looking for them, but we'll have a hard time.
-Instead, there's lots of middle-class housing, defined (a cynic might say) by the absence of walls and electric fencing.
+Instead, there's lots of middle-class housing, defined (a cynic might say) by the absence of expensive walls and electric fences.
 We're in the neighborhood called Bontleng, conceived originally as housing for construction workers.

 Same as the last?
 Not quite: this is what construction guys consider elegant variation.

 A little improvised protection against careless drivers.

 Old Naledi is the neighborhood that grew up to house construction workers before the government stepped in with Bontleng.
 Old Naledi was supposed to be cleaned up, but too many people needed housing, and so it survives.

 This is as bad as it gets, and it's a lot better than the slums in other African capitals.